SiddTayi/AI-Agents/README.md

-# 🤖 AI Agents: A Collection of Fun & Intelligent Projects 🧠
+# 🤖 AI Agents: A Collection of Fun Projects 🧠

 Welcome to the `AI Agents` repository!
 This is a curated collection of exciting and "fun" projects, each showcasing different aspects and applications of Artificial Intelligence agents.
 From simple rule-based agents to more complex, LLM-powered entities, this repository aims to be a playground for exploring the capabilities of AI in various creative and practical scenarios.